 - It should be played on both Windows and Macintosh platforms.
 The review process will be delayed if the Editorial Office cannot play the submitted video clip.

-- The duration of individual video clips should be of no longer than two and half minutes.
+- The duration of individual video clips should be no longer than two and a half minutes.

 - Combinations of clips: If one combines several video clips, adequate time for each segment should be provided, leaving a suitable gap between the videos.
-Use of appropriate labelling to ensure that the viewer can understand the timing of the individual steps/events of the procedure/surgery is recommended.
-Labelling to the video clips can be added with video editing programs such as Adobe Premiere or iMovie.
+Use of appropriate labeling to ensure that the viewer can understand the timing of the individual steps/events of the procedure/surgery is recommended.
+Labeling to the video clips can be added with video editing programs such as Adobe Premiere or iMovie.

-Contributors’ form / copyright transfer form can be submitted online from the authors’ area on http://www.journalonweb.com/aomd.
+Contributors’ form/copyright transfer form can be submitted online from the authors’ area on https://review.jow.medknow.com/aomd

 | Preparation of Manuscripts

-Annals of Movement Disorders accepts manuscripts written in American English.
+Annals of Movement Disorders accept manuscripts written in American English.

 | Copies of any permission(s)